Sage has been a witch for 25 years. She enjoys writing informative articles to teach others the craft of the wise.

 Dressing the candle requires the candle and some oil (whatever you’ve chosen based on your goal).
-You have to pour the oil on your hands and rub it on the candle.
-There are a lot of different opinions on the ‘proper way’ to rub the oil on the candle.
+The basic idea is that you have to pour the oil on your hands and rub it on the candle, but there are a lot of different opinions on the ‘proper way’ to rub the oil on the candle.
 Here are some variations:

-- Rub from top to bottom to draw things to you; rub from bottom to tip to send things away
+- Rub from top to bottom to draw things to you; rub from bottom to top to send things away.

-- Start at the center of the candle and with oil from center to top, then from center to bottom.
+- Start at the center of the candle and rub from center to top, then from center to bottom.

-- Start at the ends of the candle.
-Rub oil on from the top end to the center, then from the bottom end to the center.
+- Start at the ends of the candle and rub oil on from the top to the center, then from the bottom to the center.

 So which one is right?
 I think this is one of those things in which various methods work and you need to choose the one that works best for you.

-The more important thing is your mental state as you rub the candle.
+More important than the way you rub the candle is your mental state as you do so.
 As you rub the oil onto the candle, you should be strongly visualizing your intent and mentally ‘pouring’ that energy into the candle.
-You can use your chant at this point if you feel it will help and feel the energy building.
-Your hands may actually begin feeling tingly or the candle may begin to feel like it’s pulsing with energy—this is good, it’s working.
+(You can use your chant at this point if you feel it will help.)
+You will start to feel the energy building.
+Your hands may actually begin feeling tingly or the candle may begin to feel like it’s pulsing with energy.
+This is good—it’s working.